jhazelwo/pupedock/README.md

-# pupedock "Puppy Dok"
+# pupedock "Puppy Doc"

 ## Enterprise Puppet in a Docker container

-### CentOS:6, because SystemD is dumber than Puppet.
+#### Using `CentOS:6`, because SystemD is dumber than Puppet.

-* This container takes the better part of 6 minutes to boot on a midrange VM, and you have to kick off an Agent run once you log in which takes another ~4 minutes.
-So boot her in the morning and use ./Login.sh to access it.
+This beast can take quite a while to compile.

+Not counting the time it takes to 'docker pull' the CentOS image, on my Linux VM (2x2.60GHz, 3GB RAM) a brand new `./Build clean` takes me about `23m8.931s` ; and yes 98% of that time is waiting for Puppet.

+### Usage: